wcealliance/php-sdk/README.md

 // get a config param
 $version = $verified->getConfig('api_version');
 ```
+ **Please Note:** By default, the `api_endpoint` parameter is set to the live URL, to use sandbox mode, please use the sandbox url `http://sandbox.verifiedapi.org`.

 ### Making REST calls to API resources
 Please see the [Verified API docs](http://docs.verifiedapi.org/) for a list of available API resource endpoints.
 The class uses `__call()` magic method to work out which resource you are calling.